 If you have a 12, put it in DEX.
 If you have second high stat with a bonus (9+), put it in INT.
 Attributes of 7 or 8 should go in EDU, because University can push them up into bonus territory.

-If you want a more brainy character, you could go INT>DEX, except that INT increases during character creation are much more common than DEX increases, for many careers, since INT bonuses can appear both in Personal Development and in Benefit rolls.
+If you want a more brainy character, you could go INT>DEX, except that INT increases during character creation are much more common than DEX increases, for many careers, since INT bonuses can appear both in Personal Development and in Benefit rolls, and INT can be boosted with cybernetics, too.

-If you have a 10 and a 9, the 10 should go in INT, because it’s much easier to increase INT than DEX, and getting to 12 will give you a +2 bonus.
-If I get an 11 and 9, I’m tempted to put the 11 in DEX if I want a more pilot/combat character, because there’s a chance I can get a DEX boost (more on that later).
+If you have a 10 and a 9, the 10 should go in INT and the 9 in DEX, because it’s much easier to increase INT than DEX, and getting to 12 will give you a +2 bonus.
+If I get an 11 and 9, I’m tempted to put the 11 in DEX if I want a more pilot/combat character, because there’s a chance I can get a DEX boost, even without racial adjustments (more on that later).

 Assigning Attributes – Combat PC